tum-pbs/pbdl-book/overview.md

 nature of the integration  between DL techniques and the domain knowledge, typically in the form of model equations via partial differential equations (PDEs).
-Taking a global perspective, the following three categories can be identified to categorize _physics-based deep learning_ (PBDL)
+The following three categories can be identified to roughly categorize _physics-based deep learning_ (PBDL)
 techniques:

 - _Supervised_: the data is produced by a physical system (real or simulated),